SalariesByCity

 The 5.7% year-over-year growth rate for Investment Bankers in Charlotte, NC is a leading indicator of market health.
 Above-average hiring pace suggests strong negotiating leverage, frequent counter-offer opportunities, and a deep pipeline of open roles.
 For side-by-side comparisons, try the full city ranking for Investment Bankers or the North Carolina state overview.

-Data source: U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics (OEWS) Program.
-All figures are approximate annual estimates based on the most recent available BLS data.
+Underlying wage source: U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics (OEWS) Program.
+These figures are modeled estimates: scaled from BLS OEWS wage ratios rather than read directly from a BLS metro table for this occupation.
+Treat them as approximations.
+All figures are approximate annual estimates.
 Actual salaries may vary based on experience, education, employer size, and specific role.
 Cost-of-living data represents composite indices from publicly available metropolitan area data.
+See our data disclaimer.